Photo credit: Rio Guruh Imawan

 Birds sleep at night and are hungry in the morning, so they have to go out and eat.
 Though you can bird watch at other times of day, the general advice is to avoid noon.
 Apparently noon is when birds are least active.

-If you decide to stay at home, then cover your shed with this net so that the birds don’t see you.
+If you decide to stay at home, you can watch the birds in your garden from the comfort of your home by installing a camera in your bird box.
+Otherwise you can also buy some bird feeders to attract them into your garden and then cover your shed with this net so that the birds don’t see you.